 - INFS 347.
 Systems Analysis and Design or ISOM 393 Requirements Analysis & Communication

 - INFS 397 VBA Programming with MS Office or COMP 170.
-Structured Programming in Java
+Introduction to Object-Oriented Programming

 - Two additional 300-level information systems courses